Gokulrx100/Quizera-Quiz-App/quiz-app/README.md

-# Pollara Quiz App Frontend
+# Quizera Quiz App Frontend

 A modern, real-time quiz application built with React.
 Users can join quiz rooms, answer questions live, and see instant feedback and leaderboards.
 Admins can create, edit, and run quizzes.